How to prevent seasonal roof damage

 Feel confident that your roof can stand up to these challenges?

 Solutions: Asphalt starter shingles, drip edge, flashing, fiberglass underlayment, gutters.

-Quality roofing materials like asphalt shingles, flashing, fiberglass underlayment and drip edge all work to keep the water off of your roof and out of your home.
+Quality roofing materials like asphalt shingles, flashing, fiberglass underlayment, and drip edge all prevent roof damage by working to keep the water off of your roof and out of your home.

-- Asphalt starter shingles are specially designed to resist tear-off from wind.
-A superior sealant on the underside of starter shingles keeps them in place at the edges of your roof, where shingle application starts and wind forces are greatest.
+- Asphalt starter shingles are specially designed to resist tear-off from the wind.
+A superior sealant on the underside of starter shingles keeps them in place at the edges of your roof, where shingle application starts and wind forces are strongest.

 - Underlayment is the last line of water defense.
 Like winter, this waterproof or water-resistant layer applied under your shingles keeps your roof decking dry.

 - High-quality asphalt shingles stand up to all of the challenges that spring and autumn bring—it’s their job!
 The asphalt in good shingles makes them tough enough to handle wind and small debris, and that’s why we use CertainTeed shingles.
 “CertainTeed is UL Certified to meet the industry standard for measured toughness of a shingle, ASTM D3462,” Jeff Frantz, Washington, D.C. metro area Territory Manager for CertainTeed Roofing Products says.
 “This test is for tear resistance, nail pull resistance, and pliability.
 Certified to meet UL is a key quality standard at CertainTeed.”